 The Pepco takeover would be instrumental in empowering Exelon to advance that agenda, by accumulating an unprecedented level of monopoly control and political influence.
 It would become the largest utility in the country, with 10 million ratepayers, all within a single electricity market, the PJM Interconnection.
-Pepco's independent voice within PJM would be lost, and Exelon would have the single largest share of both the distribution utility and wholesale markets.
-This would significantly increase Exelon's ability to manipulate market prices to its advantage, well beyond the jurisdiction of the Maryland PSC to regulate.
-In addition, by becoming the local power company for the nation's capital Exelon could leverage the symbolic value of its presence here to advance a national policy agenda that is also contrary to the expressed will and interests of Maryland ratepayers.
+Pepco's independent voice within PJM would be lost, and Exelon would have the single largest share of both the distribution utility and wholesale markets within the country's single largest regional energy market.
+This would significantly increase Exelon's ability to manipulate market prices to its advantage, well beyond the jurisdiction of the DC PSC to regulate.
+In addition, by becoming the local power company for the nation's capital Exelon could leverage the symbolic value of its presence here to advance a national policy agenda that is also contrary to the expressed will and interests of DC residents and businesses.